illuminate-project/mesh-api/README.md

     ```
     node app.js
     ```
+4. Open a separate terminal and `cd test_data`
-r.
-Send a POST request with the image and depth map where 'image_50.jpg' and 'depth_50.png' are the image and depth map files respectively.
+5. Send a POST request with the image and depth map where 'image_50.jpg' and 'depth_50.png' are the image and depth map files respectively.
     ```
     curl -X POST -F image=@image_50.jpg -F depth=@depth_50.png http://localhost:3000/api/mesh -o test.obj
     ```